-Michel Barnier will update ministers from European Union nations on the state of the Brexit negotiations as domestic pressure on Theresa May intensifies.
+Michel Barnier to update EU ministers on Brexit negotiations as pressure builds on May

 Boris Johnson claimed Mrs May is on the brink of “total surrender” to the EU over Brexit as he urged the Cabinet to mutiny against the Prime Minister’s withdrawal agenda.

 And another Brexiteer former cabinet minister, John Whittingdale, said it was difficult to see how Mrs May’s premiership could continue if MPs rejected any Brexit deal she brought back to Parliament.